NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     except for xml cameras.
 See :numref:`parallel_stereo_options` for options.

+--steepness-factor <double (default: 1)>
+    Try to make the terrain steeper by this factor.
+This is not recommended in regular use.

+--curvature-in-shadow <double (default: 0)>
+     Attempt to make the curvature of the DEM (the Laplacian) at points in shadow in all images equal to this value, which should make the DEM curve down.

+--curvature-in-shadow-weight <double (default: 0)>
+     The weight to give to the curvature in shadow constraint.

+--lit-curvature-dist <double (default: 0)>
+    If using a curvature in shadow, start phasing it in this far from the shadow boundary in the lit region (in units of pixels).

+--shadow-curvature-dist <double (default: 0)>
+    If using a curvature in shadow, have it fully phased in this far from shadow boundary in the shadow region (in units of pixels).

 --camera-position-step-size <integer (default: 1)>
     Larger step size will result in more aggressiveness in varying the camera position if it is being floated (which may result